-As of 31 December 2022, the Company has a total warehousing also been placed. area of 276,258 square meters, in the areas of IEAT and PAT be divided into open yard area of 33,637 square meters and warehouse of 242,621 square meters.
-The warehouse is made up of concrete which is able to bear poducts weighted 4 tons per square meter.
+As of 31 December 2023, the Company has a total warehousing and smoke detectors have also been placed.

+Chonburi and Rayong province which can be divided into open yard area of 191,149 square meters and warehouse of 151,325 square meters.
+The warehouse is made up of concrete which is able to bear products weighted 4-5 tons per square meter.
 The Company also provides public utility, such as electricity system, water supply system and security system.
-Fire extinguishers and smoke detectors have
+Fire extinguishers